 We will reimburse travel costs for this project.
 Visit our travel page to plan your journey to your volunteering activity.

 If you wish to get involved next academic year and get more information, please contact the project leaders:

-If you have any question or would like to know more about what we do, please feel free to contact me at
+If you have any questions or would like to know more about what we do, please feel free to contact us at

 Attend a Language Tutors introductory meeting and training session

 Complete a DBS check and obtain a Certificate of Good Conduct (if required)

 Volunteers are required to commit to a minimum of one hour a week for ten weeks in term two